hbc/NGS_Data_Analysis_Course/sessionVI/lessons/04_prioritization-gemini.md

 <img src="../img/Gemini.png" width="600">

 Let's start by loading our VCF file into the database.
 This command assumes that the VCF has been pre-annotated with snpEff as pecified with `-t`.
 While loading the database, GEMINI computes many additional population genetics statistics that support downstream analyses.
+You will first need to move into the annotation directory:

-	$ gemini load -v results/annotation/na12878_q20_annot_snpEff.vcf -t snpEff \
+	$ cd ~/ngs_course/var-calling/results/annotation

-       results/annotation/na12878_q20.db
+	$ gemini load -v na12878_q20_annot_snpEff.vcf -t snpEff na12878_q20.db

-### Assembling a query
+### Constructing a query in GEMINI

 To explore variants GEMINI, we need to use SQL (Structured Query Language) to create simple, powerful queries based on annotations, genotypes or a combination of both.
 It will take some time to get used to the language but once you have the hang of it, you‘ll see how powerful it is.